FAQ

 MATH 125 – Calculus and Analytic Geometry II

-The MACS program will be available for transfer students.
-Transfer students who plan to start at Western in the fall, and have completed/will complete all preparatory courses by the end of the academic year, apply to the major during winter quarter at the same time they apply for admissions to Western Washington University.
+The MACS program welcomes transfer students.
+Transfer students who plan to start at Western in the Fall apply to the major during the previous Winter Quarter at the same time they apply for admissions to Western Washington University (March 1st).
+Like current Western students, transfer students must have completed four of the eight MACS preparatory courses (or the equivalent at their current academic institution) before the application deadline and be on track to complete all of the prearatory courses before starting at Western in the Fall.
 Transfer students who are accepted into the major start the major in the fall with MACS 110: Marine Habitat and Diversity and MACS 301: Marine and Geological Processes.
-If you are are interested in the major, please email macs@wwu.edu for specific planning and advice or to answer any questions.

 If you are interested the oceans and coasts, there are lots of good options at WWU.
 All the marine science options at Western result in a Bachelor of Science degree and have many graduate school and career paths in common.
 The right major for each student will depend on their interests, timing, and preparation.
 If you have broad interests in marine science and want to explore how systems work using the tools of geology, chemistry, physics, and biology, you should consider the MACS major.
 If the idea of working closely with a small cohort of students throughout your time in college appeals to you, MACS might be a good option.
 If you like the idea of marine science, but are not sure if you are more interested in a topic like coastal sea level rise or in plankton ecology, the broad focus of MACS could make it a good choice.

-Marine Science Scholars (MSS) is a selective admissions program at Western for new/incoming students interested in marine science.
-Marine Science Scholars pursue a number of majors, but we expect that many of students of the MSS students will choose to be part of the MACS major.
-Courses completed through MSS meet course requirements for the MACS major.
+Marine Science Distinguished Scholars program is a selective admissions program at Western for new/incoming students interested in marine science.
+Marine Science Distinguished Scholars pursue a number of majors but we expect that many of the students will apply to the MACS major.
+The MACS program runs the Marine Science Distinguished Scholars Program and MACS faculty teach the program courses.
+However, Marine Science Distinguished Scholars are not given priority admission to MACS and a student's status as a Marine Science Distinguished Scholar (or not) is not considered during the MACS application review.

-No, students do not have to be part of the MSS program to apply to the major.
-MSS is one entry point for the major (although participating in MSS does not gurantee admissions to MACS), but other students discover an interest in marine science during their early time at Western, and transfer students will also enter MACS.
-Students who do not participate in MSS, will have a similar hands-on start to their MACS experience through MACS 210: Introduction to Marine and Coastal Science Research.
+No, students do not have to be part of the Marine Science Distinguished Scholars program to apply to the major.
+Marine Science Distinguished Scholars is one entry point to marine science at Western (although participating in MSS does not guarantee admissions to MACS), but other students discover an interest in marine science during their early time at Western, and transfer students will also enter MACS.
+Students who do not participate in the Marine Science Distiguished Scholars program will have a similar hands-on start to their MACS experience through MACS 210: Introduction to Marine and Coastal Science Research, which includes a one-week residential stay at Shannon Point Marine Center that is similar to the one that the Marine Science Distinguished Scholars participate in.

 SPMC (Shannon Point Marine Center) is a center for research and education.
 Some WWU courses are offered entirely there; other courses make use of the lab and its resources for field excursions and laboratory work.
 A lot of research activity goes on at the lab.
 Many MACS-affiliated faculty have research programs at SPMC, making use of the flowing seawater system and other instrumentation, facilities, and habitats available there.
 Some research and coursework are split between on-campus labs and SPMC, depending on the needs for space, instrumentation, access, etc. Graduate students, undergraduates, staff, and faculty all work together on these research efforts.
 Many outreach and education efforts are based at the lab as well.